AppInsight for Active Directory requirements and permissions

 Obtain the IP address or fully-qualified domain name (FQDN) of each domain controller.

 To access FQDN details, open a Windows command prompt on a computer on the correct network and type

-Following are the default ports for AppInsight for Active Directory.
-If necessary, you can adjust settings for individual domain controllers later.
+The default ports for AppInsight for Active Directory appear below, but you can adjust settings for individual domain controllers, as necessary.
 See Configure AppInsight for Active Directory on nodes.